ZOMBiEZ4GIT/SOL-Setup/README.md

 # 3. Setup external access (optional - for remote access)
 make setup-tunnel
 ```

+**Note:** This is designed for Ubuntu server.
+The script will auto-install Docker if needed.

 **What the master deploy does:**
 - ✅ Cleans all Docker containers, images, and volumes